mke2111/Ruby-Bot/README.md

 Now run `ruby bin/mains.rb`, and Karen will start up in the terminal.

 **step 7**
-Now communicate with Karen using the available commands stated above
+You can then communicate with Karen using the available commands stated above

 ## Tests

 1. Open Terminal
-2. Install RSpec on your system by running: `gem install rspec`
-3. Run the tests with the command while in the root folder: `rspec`
+2. Run the tests with the command while in the root folder: `rspec`

 ## Author